synopkg/git-commit/README.md

 This allows you to ensure that the configuration is set up as desired.

-Additionally, the integration creates a file named `.opencommit-commitlint` which contains the prompts used for the local `@commitlint` configuration.
+Additionally, the integration creates a file named `.git-commit-commitlint` which contains the prompts used for the local `@commitlint` configuration.
 You can modify this file to fine-tune the example commit message generated by OpenAI.
 This gives you the flexibility to make adjustments based on your preferences or project guidelines.

-OpenCommit generates a file named `.opencommit-commitlint` in your project directory which contains the prompts used for the local `@commitlint` configuration.
+Git-Commit generates a file named `.git-commit-commitlint` in your project directory which contains the prompts used for the local `@commitlint` configuration.
 You can modify this file to fine-tune the example commit message generated by OpenAI.
-If the local `@commitlint` configuration changes, this file will be updated the next time OpenCommit is run.
+If the local `@commitlint` configuration changes, this file will be updated the next time Git-Commit is run.

 This offers you greater control over the generated commit messages, allowing for customization that aligns with your project's conventions.

 ## Git flags

-The `opencommit` or `oco` commands can be used in place of the `git commit -m "${generatedMessage}"` command.
-This means that any regular flags that are used with the `git commit` command will also be applied when using `opencommit` or `oco`.
+The `git-commit` or `oco` commands can be used in place of the `git commit -m "${generatedMessage}"` command.
+This means that any regular flags that are used with the `git commit` command will also be applied when using `git-commit` or `oco`.

 ```sh
 oco --no-verify